 What if your Doctor Just Doesn’t get it

-Your chances of "educating" your doctor on proper Thyroid function is VERY slim.
-Any articles you bring them to read will likely end up quickly in the trash.
+Your chances of “educating” your doctor on proper thyroid function are VERY slim.

-Your best bet is to look for a Doctor who specializes in thyroid care and I don't mean an endocrinologist.
+Your best bet is to look for a doctor who specializes in thyroid care with an integrative or personalized approach.

-Alternatively you can also ask if the Doctor prescribes liothyronine and Natural dessicated thyroid hormone, again if the answer is "Yes" you are onto something.
+Alternatively, you can also call local pharmacies and ask for a list of doctors that doctor prescribe liothyronine and natural desiccated thyroid hormone, again if the answer is “Yes” you are onto something.

 You can also look for reviews online or from other patients.

-Many Doctors that practice functional medicine may be more willing to prescribe the medications I listed above, but you still need to do your research.
+Many doctors who practice functional medicine may be more willing to prescribe the medications I listed above, but you still need to do your research.

 Helpful Tips and Tricks for treating your thyroid:

 Want to increase your thyroid hormone naturally?
 Check out this link.